cabinetoffice/gap-find-admin-backend/README.md

 ```

 This will run all scripts in the directory listed above.
 Migration history is automatically stored in a table called
 `flyway_schema_history`.
-This means that whenever a new script is added to the directory and you run the Maven migration
+This means that whenever a new script is added to the directory, and you run the Maven migration
 command again, it will only run the new script.
-Therefore once the database is established and deployed
+To that end once the database is established and deployed
 in long-term environments, when making changes to schemas, you do not modify existing scripts that have already
 been migrated - you must add new scripts.
 A more eloquent explanation and example is provided
 [here](https://flywaydb.org/documentation/getstarted/why).